Shanga, Pate Island: Findings

-Stone Town
+Stone town

-Building Materials
+Building materials

 Horton explains that the stone town of Shanga was built using primarily two types of coral: Porites solida and coral rag.
 Porites solida is fairly malleable and can easily be shaped into blocks for wall structures.
-(26).The practice of shaping coral into blocks occurred approximately between 900 – 1100.
+(26).
+The practice of shaping coral into blocks occurred approximately between 900 and 1100.
 Coral rag, a lot more dense is not as easily shaped as Porites solida.
 Yet despite being a bit more difficult to manage, coral rag was more durable and cheaper to acquire.
 Coral rag was only used as boundary walls at first, but then eventually became a common building material from 1100 onwards.
 The coral blocks were set in place with mud or a lime mixture that would serve as mortar.
 The coral surfaces were often smoothed down with a plaster made from the same limethat was used for mortar.

-Town Layout
+Town layout

 The stone town of Shanga consists of 185 houses that date from the 1300s to the 1400s.
 In addition to these buildings, there are also piles of stone rubble that suggest that about another 35 homes once existed alongside the 185 structures that still stand today.
-The stone houses are described by Horton as being “densely packed in the southern part of the settlement.”
+The stone houses are described by Horton as being "densely packed in the southern part of the settlement.”
 This left little room for open spaces.
 Between the homes, there are narrow spaces that reveal remnants of streets that run perpendicularly.
 Horton notes that there are no diagonal streets found on the site.

 Architecture

 The stone houses of the town all share a similar layout.

 Horton also mentions an interesting point that describes how the walls were first smoothed out before adding the next layer of masonry.
 Horton points out that this practice is an architectural technique found with mud-brick building in the Near East.
 The rooms of each house were of similar heights ranging from 2.5 m to 3.5 m.
 The floors inside the houses were made of a lime plaster over coral.
 The doorways came in two styles: flat-topped or pointed.
 All of the houses were built with wall niches instead of windows.
 There are also peg holes found in various rooms in each stone house.
-Horton speculates that the purpose of these peg holes might have been to “support or display cloth hung on the walls."
+Horton speculates that the purpose of these peg holes might have been to "support or display cloth hung on the walls."